JGalego/awesome-safety-critical-ai/README.md

 ### AI in Critical Systems

 Critical systems are those whose failure can result in significant harm to people, the environment, infrastructure, or an organisation's mission.

-Think of flight control software, medical diagnostics, autonomous vehicles, or financial fraud detection.
+Think flight control software, medical diagnostics, autonomous vehicles, or financial fraud detection.

 These systems must operate with high reliability, often under unclear and unpredictable conditions.

-As AI becomes more integrated into such systems, it's essential to understand both its strenghts and limitations.
+As AI becomes more integrated into such systems, it's essential to understand both its strenghts and weaknesses.

 ### AI is fallible - and that's ok